UPDATED: JULY 05, 2023 | 1 MIN READ

 Are you going to school in-state or out-of-state?

 If you’re traveling out-of-state for college, check if your policy travels with you.
 Consider whether you want coverage solely for term time or the entire year.
-If you travel home often during college, consider a plan that provides coverage all year round.
+If you travel home often during college, consider a plan that provides year-round coverage.
 If traveling in-state for college, consider if you’d like this coverage to extend out of state.

 Are you considered someone’s dependent?